theZiz/OPKManager/README.md

 Your repositories are scripts, which are stored on your device and online.
 The scripts tell the OPKManager, which packets exist, where to download them, whether their have images and so on.
 Your local scripts are stored in /usr/local/home/.config/OPKManager/scripts.
 The list of your online script locations is created at first start in /usr/local/home/.config/OPKManager/repositories.txt .
 Via ftp or an editor on the gcw you can edit this file to delete or add repository scripts.
 Every script in this list will be downloaded to the previously named location.
 If a script with the same name allready exist, it will be overwritten (updated).
 However if you delete the url in the repositories.txt the script will still be used while updating your repositories, beause just local repositories are possible, too.
 If you don't want this, don't forget to delete the script after editing the repositories.txt.
+If a line starts with # it will be ignored.

 Aliases
 =======

 Some programs have different names in the opk file than in the repository.
 With this two entries would be shown, e.g. one for Unnamend Monkey Game and one for UMG.
 So I use alias files to define, which names describe the same program.
 These alias files are stored in /usr/local/home/.config/OPKManager/alias.
 Furthermore all urls in /usr/local/home/.config/OPKManager/alias.txt are downloaded at update time to have update to date aliases, especially if new programs are added to the repository.
+If a line starts with # it will be ignored.

 Closing words
 =============